Lalita Pawar: Early life

-In 1942, as a part of a scene in the movie Jung-E-Azadi, actor Master Bhagwan was to slap her hard.
+In 1942, as a part of a scene in the movie Jung-e-Azadi, actor Master Bhagwan was to slap her hard.
 Being a new actor, he accidentally slapped her very hard, which resulted in facial paralysis and a burst left eye vein.
 Three years of treatment later, she was left with a defective left eye; thus she had to abandon lead roles, and switch to character roles, which won her much of her fame later in life.

 She also played the leading lady with the top heroes of the era like Paidi Jairaj, Trilok Kapoor, Gajanan Jagirdar etc.

 She was known particularly for playing maternal figures, especially wicked matriarchs or mothers-in-law.
 She also notably played the strict but kind Mrs. L. D'Sa in Anari (1959) with Raj Kapoor.
 Under Hrishikesh Mukherjee's direction, she gave the performance of a lifetime, for which she received the Filmfare Best Supporting Actress Award.
 Also, as the tough matriarch who falls in love in Professor (1962), and the devious hunchback Manthara in Ramanand Sagar's television series Ramayan.
 She was honored by the Government of India as the first lady of Indian cinema in 1961.

 Personal life

 Her first marriage was to Ganpatrao Pawar, which ended after he slept with her younger sister.
 She later married film producer Rajprakash Gupta, of Ambika studios, Bombay.
 Her son Jai Pawar become a producer and worked with her in movies like Manzil.
 Jai Pawar had 2 sons Sanjay Pawar and Manoj Pawar.
-She and her husband lived in Juhu,Mumbai with her son Sanjay Pawar and great-grand daughters Anushka and Aanya Pawar.
+She and her husband lived in Juhu, Mumbai with her grandson Sanjay Pawar and great-grand daughters Anushka and Aanya Pawar.
 She died on 24 February 1998 in Aundh, Pune, where she had been staying for a while, due to mouth cancer.